gdsestimating/winbidpro16-docs/docs/reports/about-export-data.md

 > User needs 401 screws.
 They come in boxes of 200.
 In this case the data could be represented in JSON like `{ ...
 UnitsNeeded: 401, Length: 0, UnitsPerPackage: 200, PackagesToOrder: 3 ... }`.

 ### 2. The `Measure` Handling
 `Measure` parts have a length.
 For example gasket material sold in rolls of 500'.
-For these line items, the `UnitsNeeded` are in inches **(though our program displays them in feet)** and `PackagesToOrder` = `Ceiling(UnitsNeeded / (Length * UnitsPerPackage))`.
+For these line items, the `UnitsNeeded` are in feet and `PackagesToOrder` = `Ceiling(UnitsNeeded / (Length * UnitsPerPackage))`.

 > **Example**
 >
 > User needs 751' of a gasket part.
 The part is sold in 250' rolls.
 Rolls are sold individually.
 In this case the data could be represented in JSON like `{ ...
-UnitsNeeded: 9012, Length: 3000, UnitsPerPackage: 1, PackagesToOrder: 4 ... }`.
+UnitsNeeded: 751, Length: 3000, UnitsPerPackage: 1, PackagesToOrder: 4 ... }`.

 ### 3. The `Optimize` Handling
 `Optimize` parts are treated like `Count` parts.
 The one difference is they have a length which is often displayed in inches to the user.
 For these parts, our optimizer has determined how many stocks to order so `UnitsNeeded` is again a simple count. `PackagesToOrder` = `Ceiling(UnitsNeeded / UnitsPerPackage)`